asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 }_\text{Marginal Distribution} \\
 $$

-Thus, we have factored out the initial joint distribution into the conditional and marginal distributions.
-We are mostly interested in the conditional distribution, which is given by:
+**Thus, we have factored out the initial joint distribution into the conditional and marginal distributions.** We are mostly interested in the **conditional distribution**, which is given by:

 $$
 P(X_U|X_T)=K_0 \cdot {(X_U-\mu_{U|T})}^T {\Sigma_{U|T}}^{-1} (X_U-\mu')